-The Yoshino Cherry is quite fast growing.
-The branches can easily put on 2 or 3 feet of growth in a year, so that in a few short years you will have a 10 or 15 foot tree that will already be a feature of your garden.
+The Yoshino Cherry is quite fast growing; the branches can easily put on 2 or 3 feet of growth in a year.
+This means that in just a few short years you will have a 10 or 15 foot tree that will already be a feature of your garden.
 It will grow well in all kinds of soil, and will succeed and thrive in alkaline soils that other plants do not tolerate.
-Once established it has reasonable drought tolerance and although it can be subject to some pests and diseases any work in controlling them will be amply rewarded with its marvellous flowering display every spring.
+Once established, it has reasonable drought tolerance and although it can be subject to some pests and diseases any work in controlling them will be amply rewarded with its marvelous flowering display every spring.

 This tree grows well from zone 5 to 8 and does best in soil that does not become too dry.
 It is a good choice for alkaline soils where other trees will not thrive but it will grow well in most types of soil, preferring loam or loamy-clay to sandy soils.
 When young it should be kept well watered and annual mulch with compost or other organic materials will be beneficial.
 In ordinary soil it will not usually need other fertilizing.

-Choose a sunny spot for your Yoshino Cherry and dig a hole three times wider than the pot it comes in.
+When planting your Yoshino Cherry tree, choose a sunny spot and dig a hole three times wider than the pot it comes in.
 Add some organic material such as garden compost or rotted manure, if you can, to enrich the soil.
 Remove the tree from its pot and place it in the hole to the same depth as it was in the pot.
 Put back most of the soil, water well and after the water has drained away replace the rest of the soil.
 Water your tree well each week during the first year and after that during dry periods.

 This tree needs very little pruning, but remove any shoots that come from low down on the main trunk.
 Branches can be shortened back in winter to encourage a full, rounded crown.